You need a Working Holiday Permit/Visa. This does not require you to have arranged employment before entering Canada.

 Holiday Work Visa information for Japan

-Holiday Work Visa information for Belgium" about 6 years ago
+Holiday Work Visa information for Belgium" almost 7 years ago

 Working in an international Ski Resort is totally worth all the effort it takes to get a visa!
 You will have the time of your life.
 All ski resorts offer something different.
 What are you looking for exactly? are you already an awesome skier looking for a challening mountain? are you new to snow sports?
 Most ski resorts in British Columbia are not in National parks, unlike those in Alberta which are.
 So you could live right on the mountain at Big White and ski home from work, and walk to the bar with your friends.
 While in Alberta, at Sunshine, Lake Louise, Nakiska, most workers will live in nearby towns like Banff, Canmore, or wherever there is accommodation built for workers.
 Also BC is warmer than Alberta "The warmer side of the Rockies" because of the influence of the Pacific Ocean.
 While Alberta it can be a little cooler, we get plenty of Sunshine.

 I'm very excited for you to embark on this wicked journey! any questions just ask.
-I'm fairly experienced. almost 5 years ago
+I'm fairly experienced. over 5 years ago